davidmrau/rankers/README.md

 ### Adding a new Training Dataset:

 New datasets with their respective file paths can be added in `datasets.json` and subsequently be loaded using `--dataset_train new_dataset`.
-The dataset name also needs to be added to the choices argument list in `run.py` to the flag `--datasets_train`.
 In our example case this would be `new_dataset`.
 Training Datsets follow the format:

 ```json